Shashwat-19/Real-Time-Traffic-Analysis/README.md

 ---

-## 📝 License
+## 🔒 License

-This project is licensed under the **MIT License**.
+This project is licensed under the **MIT LICENSE**.
 See the [LICENSE](https://github.com/Shashwat-19/Real-Time-Traffic-Analysis/blob/main/LICENSE) file for details.

 ---